pieter-van-prooijen/recipe-picker/README.md

 $ lein prod
 ```

-Copy the contents of resources/public to xs4all:~pprooi/WWW/recipe-picker
+Copy the contents of resources/public to WWW/recipe-picker on xs4all

-## Webpack
+## Webpack (cljs.main :bundle option)
 Make sure webpack is installed, follow guide at https://clojurescript.org/guides/webpack

 See deps.edn for an example to pull in the latest react via npm